#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 First, conflict arises when one or both parties have desires that don’t match God’s desires.
 So, before conflict manifests amongst themselves, at least one of them is having conflict with God.
 After all, if both were pursuing God’s desires, then there wouldn’t be conflict.
 This is a sobering truth.
 Our conflict with others often reveals a deeper conflict within—a heart that’s out of sync with God’s will.

 For example, when I’ve snapped at a family member over a minor issue, I’ve had to step back and realize that my frustration stemmed from my desire for control or comfort, not from a heart submitted to God.
 When both parties pursue God’s desires—his glory, his truth, his love—conflict loses its foothold.
+This requires intentional emotional regulation.

 Second, conflict arises when one or both parties consider themselves more important than the other.
 As Paul was exhorting the Philippians to be like Christ, he expounded on Christ’s humility, urging them to “Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves” (Phil.
 2:3).
 This verse is a mirror to our souls.
 How often do we enter conflicts focused on defending our position rather than seeking the good of the other person?
+This is a key challenge when dealing with difficult people.

 Both problems go contrary to God’s design.